-A Tucson native, she earned her Business and Film degrees at the University of Arizona where she also works.
-When not ‘improving’ you can find her in the Nico’s drive-thru (bean and cheese burrito please!), watching TV, contemplating world peace, at the movies, playing her PS4 (yes, she’s a geek!) or simply hanging out with friends & family.
+A Tucson native, she earned her Business and Film degrees at the University of Arizona.
+When not ‘improving’ you can find her in the Nico’s drive-thru (bean and cheese burrito please!), watching TV, walking her cat (it's true), at the movies, playing her PS4 (yes, she’s a geek!) or simply hanging out with friends & family.

 Linda Ray is delusionally a stand-up comic and for real the comedy columnist at Tucson Weekly.
 She took up comedy in 2016 after 20 years' writing for national and regional publications about rock n' roll music and the artists who make it.
 Now entirely retired from real life, she formerly supported her music-industry habit as a project coordinator for IBM, and regional marketing director for two international accounting firms.
 She’s often said to know everybody, which isn’t quite true.
 But everyone she knows reminds her daily of their amazing potential to do good and laugh hard.
 The ongoing process of learning improv is kicking her butt and is totally worth it.